Nathan improved diabetes and body composition on a carnivore diet

 Week 2

-I started of the same as week one, ended on bad note.
-Let myself get a little dehydrated.
-But then I got hydrated, and still felt awful, had sleep a few extra hours over the weekend.
+I started the same as week one and ended on a bad note.
+I let myself get a little dehydrated.
+But then I got hydrated and still felt awful.
+I had to sleep a few extra hours over the weekend.
 Didn’t feel sick like a cold or sore like I was working out.
 It felt like 20 years of bad decisions were being expunged from my body.

 Week 3